 Whilst there is no shortcut to good Project Management practices, it is certainly sensible to focus training on the basics.
-In past articles, I have looked at this form the point of view of:
+In past articles, I have looked at the basics from the point of view of:

 I have even produced my

-Which tools to introduce first will depend on what the problems are with your Project Management results.
-For each of the tools, I will highlight the problem it solves and what it will allow you to do.
+Which tools you should introduce first will depend on what the problems are with your Project Management results.
+So, for each of the tools, I will highlight the problem it solves and what it will allow you to do.

 You may be interested in our Project Manager’s Project Definition Kit – an innovative course and resource kit, so you can take a jumble of ideas, needs, and requests and turn it into a well-defined project.

 For commercial projects, your proposal should form a part of your prospective client’s business case.
 Some clients will develop their business case themselves.
 Sometimes, they will use the Project Team to help them to develop it.

 Either way, a business case is a vital tool to set out what the project’s outcomes will look like, and what the costs and challenges will be.
 Without it, you will not be able to foresee whether the project is viable, or even desirable.
 You should prioritize introducing business cases into your project process if you sometimes find that your Project Management results are not justified by the amount of effort and disruption it takes to create them.